solo-io/service-mesh-for-less-blog/README.md

 - Reduce infrastructure costs
 - Improved resource utilization and application performance

 In our hypothetical scenario detailed in this experiment, the adoption of Ambient mesh fulfills the mTLS mandate that was implemented by the Security team without imposing any additional cost to the Application team.
-Furthermore, adopting a sidecarless architecture additionally reduces the operational overhead to truly be "ambient" for the development persona.
+Furthermore, adopting a sidecarless architecture additionally reduces the operational overhead to truly be "ambient" for the developer persona.
 As a result, the organization as a whole benefits from the improved resource utilization while maintaining or even improving application performance.
 It is clear here that we are benefitting while doing more for less!

 As Solo.io is a co-founder of the Istio ambient sidecar-less architecture and leads the development upstream in the Istio community, we are uniquely positioned to help our customers adopt this architecture for production security and compliance requirements.
 [Please reach out to us to talk with an expert.](https://www.solo.io/company/contact/)